learn-co-curriculum/html-css-git-pushing-to-a-remote/README.md

     merge = refs/heads/master
 ```

-This file contains the configurtion details for our repo.
+This file contains the configuration details for our repo.
 Note that here we can also see the remotes such as `[remote "origin"]` which is pointing to `url = git@github.com:jongrover/simon-stamp-collection.git`.
 If we ever wanted to change the location this remote is pointing to we could simply replace the url following the `url =`, save the file and exit.
 In our case everyhting appears as it should so we will close out this file for now and head back to Temrinal.

 ### Push